 CCO Buzz: Well that’s a great starting off point you’ve provided.
 Understanding that it is a lot to take on, some firms may consider utilizing or enhancing their compliance program with technology and software.
 For RICs and their service providers that are either already or planning to utilize technology in their compliance programs; how have you seen computer and compliance technology used effectively?

-James Smith: That’s a great question.
-I actually touch on this in Core Compliance’s latest Risk Management Update, which goes into further detail, (click here for James’ Risk Management Update), but firms and their service partners can, and they should, utilize compliance technology by…
+Sr. Compliance Consultant: That’s a great question.
+I actually touch on this in Core Compliance’s latest Risk Management Update, which goes into further detail, (click here for the Risk Management Update), but firms and their service partners can, and they should, utilize compliance technology by…

 - Design[ing] your platform to monitor and facilitate the Code of Ethics, including personal trading, gifts and entertainment and political contribution reporting, and compliance requirements.